pc9795/ds-algo-java/notes/gfg/ds/union_find.md

+# Union by rank

-**Union by rank** -> always attach smaller depth tree under the root of the deeper tree.
+always attach smaller depth tree under the root of the deeper tree.